Mr. Lee Grant: C'mon

 A new single "Movin' Away" in December 1967 stalled at the number two position.
-Then with a failure for the next – "Ave Maria" – not even making the charts, he was rescued by the follow-up single "Why Or Where Or When", which had him back at number one in March 1968, just as Mr Lee Grant was preparing to leave for Britain.
+Then with a failure for the next – "Ave Maria" – not even making the charts, he was rescued by the follow-up single "Why Or Where Or When", which had him back at number one in March 1968, just as Mr. Lee Grant was preparing to leave for Britain.

 London

-On 3 March 1968, the biggest male star since Johnny Devlin flew out of Auckland bound for London.
+On 3 March 1968, Mr. Lee Grant, the biggest male star since Johnny Devlin, flew out of Auckland bound for London.
 In his absence, he scored two more Top 10 hits in New Zealand.
 In June 1968 "Rivers Run Dry" reached number 5 and "Bless You" reached number 6 in August.

-Being away from his adoring fans, his popularity soon plummeted, and his record sales came to a halt.
+Being away from his Australian fans, Mr. Lee Grant's popularity soon plummeted, and his record sales came to a halt.
 He did release some singles in England, however, as Lee Grant, but none of them were successful.

 Resurgence through acting

-Success as a pop star in England was never realised, so he turned to stage, TV and film under his birth name.
+Success as a pop star in England was never realised, so Kominowski turned to stage, TV and film under his birth name.
 He played roles in Jesus Christ Superstar, Elvis, and TV shows such as the revival of Oh Boy and Brushstrokes.

-In 1993 he appeared in the title role of the Australia/New Zealand production of Ken Hill's 1976 Phantom of the Opera musical (best known as being the inspiration for Andrew Lloyd Webber's better-known version).
+In 1993 Kominowski appeared in the title role of The Phantom in the Australia/New Zealand production of Ken Hill's 1976 Phantom of the Opera musical (best known as being the inspiration for Andrew Lloyd Webber's better-known version).

-With Frankie Stevens, he is one of two New Zealand singing stars to have appeared in a James Bond movie.
-He played the part of a KGB agent in A View to a Kill.
+Along with Frankie Stevens who appeared in Diamonds Are Forever, Kominowski is one of two New Zealand singing stars to have appeared in a James Bond movie.
+He played the part of Klotkoff, a KGB agent in the 1985 film A View to a Kill.

 Discography

-In 2001 EMI released a CD called The Very Best of Mr Lee Grant.
+In 2001 EMI released a CD called The Very Best of Mr. Lee Grant.